MinnesotaSoundscapes.com

 I bought a pair, mounted them in a head-spaced parallel barrier array, and was very pleased with the results.
 Below are two variations on the theme:

-Stereo localization in these arrays is derived mainly by the setback distance from microphone capsules to the leading edge of the barriers.
-Barrier size is also important -- too small and the desired barrier effect is diminished, too large and unpleasant mid-frequency "bumps" begin to appear.
+Stereo localization with these arrays is derived mainly by the setback distance from microphone capsules to the leading edge of the barriers.
+Barrier size is also important -- too small, and the desired barrier effect is diminished; too large, and unpleasant mid-frequency "bumps" begin to appear.
 The distance between the microphones will also affect the perceived width of the soundstage; there's room for variation here, but roughly "head-spaced," more or less, makes undeniable good sense and yields excellent results.
 Any angle between the barriers, inward or outward, will have its own effect.
 Each of these variables overlap with and affect all the others, so one must season to taste... wisely.

-Chronic tinkerer that I am, however, I stumbled upon a massive improvement in the spring of 2008.
-That's when I began experimenting with a radically unorthodox bottom plate structure that, to my ear, seemed to further enhance spacial definition -- not just a little, but a lot.
+Chronic tinkerer that I am, however, I stumbled upon a massive improvement in the spring of 2008 when I began experimenting with a radically unorthodox bottom plate structure that, to my ear, seemed to further enhance spacial definition -- not just a little, but a lot.

 Almost every recording I made for the next several years was captured with some variant of this "winged-array" concept:

-I pondered the problem casually for a year or so until one day a potential solution dawned on me that turned out to be absolutely brain-dead simple and effective: I tried replacing the parallel wing structures with a six-inch half-sphere barrier between the two microphones.
+I considered the problem casually for a year or so until one day a potential solution dawned on me that turned out to be absolutely brain-dead simple and effective: I replaced the vertical structures with a half-sphere barrier between my two microphones.
 This modification resolved all the anomalies I was hearing and rendered a much more stable center image without spoiling the beautiful depth and spacial definition I so very much appreciated:

-As you can see from the two photos above, construction is so simple that almost anybody should be able to build a rig like this with very little trouble.
-The pix should be all you need to get started.
-I recommend the SmoothFoam six-inch craft ball for this, as the density seems to be just about right.
-You'll have to cut it in half, but it has a nice equator to help guide you.
+As you can see from the photos above, construction is so simple, almost anybody can build a rig like this with very little trouble.
+These pix should be all you need to get started.
+I recommend 3D printing the half-spheres.
+Almost any reputable 3D printing vendor should be able to generate a proper half-sphere .stl file for you.

-I have tested my AT3032 mics with an eight-inch half-sphere barrier.
-To my ear, that seems to be too big; I think six inches is just about right.
-On the other hand, my much smaller Sure WL-183 mics seem to favor a proportionally smaller half-sphere barrier, say, 4-4.5 inches in diameter.
+I have found that 5 1/4 - 5 1/2 inches in diameter is just about right, depending on the polar response of your microphones.
+The much smaller Sure WL-183 mics seem to prefer a slightly smaller half-sphere barrier, approximately 5 inches in diameter.
 Your mileage may vary.

-Three more important insights I've picked up by trial and error:
+Three more important insights I have picked up by trial and error:

 Here's another recording, captured with the same rig in an empty church sanctuary:

-Another approach worth considering is the partially-baffled boundary concept (PBB), made widely accessible in 2010 by nature sound recordist Rob Danielson.
+Another approach worth considering is the partially-baffled boundary concept (PBB), popularized in 2010 by nature sound recordist Rob Danielson.
 It's basically a "DIY" adaptation of the now-defunct Crown SASS ambient recording system, using low-noise omnidirectional condenser microphones.

 To my ear, the PBB approach, with its flush-to-boundary microphone orientation, fails to capture key spacial cues that are a specialty of the winged arrays.
 The PBB effect strikes me as considerably "flatter," less natural sounding and much less vibrant.
 Nevertheless, the concept has gained traction with many nature sound recordists who appreciate the crisp articulation and deep "reach" of the PBB rigs.